BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README 2.md

 Support all three HP models with either V1 Xeons (Sandy-Bridge) or V2 Xeons (Ivy-Bridge). macOS support from Catalina (10.15.7) to  Monterey (12.6 tested).
 Two versions of EFI are provided: one with recent OC (0.8.4) for Big Sur/Monterey and one with OC 0.7.1 for Catalina/Big Sur/Monterey (read below for limitation).

-**Supported hardware**:
+**Supported Hardware**:

 - HP Z420/Z620/Z820 (BIOS 3.96), with either 2011 or 2013 Boot Block Date
 - E5-1600/2600 V1 Xeon's (Sandy-Bridge) or V2 Xeon's (Ivy-Bridge)

-- Required BIOS Settings:
-	Enable UEFI boot, set SATA to AHCI mode, Disable Vt-d, and enable "Legacy ACPI Tables".
+- Required BIOS Settings: Enable UEFI boot, set SATA to AHCI mode, Disable Vt-d, and enable "Legacy ACPI Tables".

 **EFI folders (two versions)**:

-- **EFI with recent OC (0.8.4)**
+- **EFI with OC (0.8.4)**
 	- Support Big Sur and Monterey.
 Fresh install or upgrade.

 - **EFI with OC 0.7.1**:
 	- Support Catalina/Big Sur.
-Fresh install, or upgrade (up to latest Big Sur only).
+Fresh install, or upgrade (up to Big Sur).
 	- Monterey support is limited to booting to an existing install only.
-Fresh install, or upgrade (poosible from Big Sur+ only) must switch to the newer EFI (above).
+Fresh install/upgrade must use to the newer EFI (above).
 Once Monterey is intalled, you may switch back to 0.7.1 EFI (if you need to dual boot Catalina).

-- **Install note: choose the correct config.plist from the provided EFI folder** For system running V1 Xeon's, please use **config___SandyCPUs.plist** and rename it to conifg.plist.
-For system running V2 Xeon's, use and rename **config_IvyCPUs.plist** instead.
+**Installation Note: choose the correct config.plist**

+For system running V1 Xeon's, use config_SandyCPUs.plist and rename it to conifg.plist.
+For system running V2 Xeon's, use and rename config_IvyCPUs.plist instead.
 Sandy-Bridge CPUs require additional kernel patches to enable full CPU power management.

-- **Additional details about the EFI can be found in Release Note 1.0 below**

 **What works**:

 - CPU Power Power Management (all processor models, including Sandy-Bridge CPUs)